gdi3d/beautiful-jekyll/_posts/2021-03-30-I-ate-602-cookies-under-5-minutes.md

 ---
 layout: post
 published: true
-title: I Ate 580 Cookies Under 5 Minutes.
+title: I Ate 602 Cookies Under 5 Minutes.
 No Milk
 date: '2021-03-30'
-subtitle: How I survived after eating 580 cookies under 5 minutes and what happened next
+subtitle: How I survived after eating 602 cookies under 5 minutes and what happened next
 category: Posts
 tags: privacy
 bigimg: /img/i-ate-cookies-survived.jpg
 ---

-I was feeling hungry that day, but I never imagined that I could end up liked I did.
-Knowing all that I know today, next time I will be more careful.
+I was feeling hungry that day, but I never imagined that I could end up like I did.
+Knowing all the stuff that I know today, next time I will be more careful.

-If you're here thinking: **'how can someone eat some much!! 🤯'** I'm sorry to tell you that the title was just clickbait.
-(Although I do eat a lot of real cookies )
+If you're here thinking: **'how can someone eat that much!! 🤯'** I'm sorry to tell you that the title was just clickbait.
+(Although I do actually eat a lot of cookies )

-In this post, I'm going to show how cookies on sites have gone wild.
+In this post, I'm going to show how cookies on internet sites have gone wild.

 I'm not new to cookies nor privacy issues on the internet, but a few days ago I was surprised when I accidentally saw how many cookies outlook was using when I opened my email.